Will Aaron Rodgers play in Green Bay next season? It was brought up again on 'The Pat McAfee Show.'

 McAfee broached the topic of Rodgers' future following comments made by Cris Collinsworth and Al Michaels on the "Sunday Night Football" broadcast.

-Collinsworth and Michaels said based on their pregame production meeting with Rodgers, they felt the three-time MVP quarterback could return to Green Bay next year and that he and Gutekunst appeared to be in a better place.
+Collinsworth and Michaels said based on their pregame production meeting with Rodgers, they felt the three-time MVP quarterback could return to Green Bay next year and that he and general manager Brian Gutekunst appeared to be in a better place.

-Those comments certainly captured the attention of the audience despite a competitive game going on with the Chicago Bears.
+Those comments certainly captured the attention of the audience despite a competitive game with the Chicago Bears.

 He said the conversations between him and Packers management need to stay between the parties involved.

-Rodgers, however, said it's been "a good year of conversations" with Packers general manager Brian Gutekunst.
+Rodgers, however, said it's been "a good year of conversations" with Gutekunst.
 This echoed what he said to McAfee last month, crediting the moves the team made shortly after the trade deadline.

 Rodgers added he's been involved in a lot of talks with the Packers' decision-makers about players on the team and other teams in "making the team better."
 When he returned to the Packers at the start of training camp, this is something Rodgers said was important to him.